finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String code = "code_example"; // String | The code of the portfolio group to retrieve the commands for.
 Together with the scope this uniquely identifies the portfolio group.
     OffsetDateTime fromAsAt = new OffsetDateTime(); // OffsetDateTime | The lower bound asAt datetime (inclusive) from which to retrieve commands.
 There is no lower bound if this is not specified.
     OffsetDateTime toAsAt = new OffsetDateTime(); // OffsetDateTime | The upper bound asAt datetime (inclusive) from which to retrieve commands.
 There is no upper bound if this is not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
+For example, to filter on the User ID, use \"userId.id eq 'string'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
       ResourceListOfProcessedCommand result = apiInstance.getPortfolioGroupCommands(scope, code, fromAsAt, toAsAt, filter);
       System.out.println(result);